Advertiser Disclosure

 900 Ohio Dr. SW, Washington, D.C.
 20024

-Located in the city’s Potomac Park, the Korean War Veterans Memorial is designed to commemorate those who served in the Korean War.
-Just a short distance from the Lincoln Memorial, this more recent addition to the park was dedicated on July 27, 1995, the anniversary of the Korean War Armistice.
+In Potomac Park, the Korean War Veterans Memorial is designed to commemorate those who served in the Korean War.
+Just a short distance from the Lincoln Memorial, this more recent addition to the park was dedicated on July 27, 1995, the anniversary of the signing of the armistice that ended the fighting.

 Vietnam Veterans Memorial